qiskit-community/qiskit-summer-jam-20/README.md

 ## Summer Jam: Phase One

 The first round of hackathons ran from June 24th - July 1st.
-Click each link to see the projects submitted through each one.
+Click the name of each Summer Jam to see the full list of projects submitted.
 <br></br>

 #### [North Carolina Summer Jam](https://www.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-north-carolina/submissions/#submissions)
 NC State, UNC Chapel Hill, Duke, and other North Carolina area schools.
-Winning team will be announced soon.
+The wining team is the Quantum Ducks with the project "[QuBayes: The Quantum Bayesian Circuit Builder for All](https://www.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-north-carolina/dashboard/206c523/submission/)."
+An Honorable Mention goes to team Ube Pancake with the project "[Quantum Deep Learning with Qiskit & PyTorch](https://www.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-north-carolina/dashboard/3035876/submission/)"

 #### [New England Summer Jam](https://qiskit-community-summer-jam-new-england.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-boston/submissions/#submissions)
 Yale, MIT, Harvard, Boston University, NYU, and other New England area schools.
-Winning team will be announced soon.
+The winning team is team Shabani with the project "[Wavefunction Generation as Noise Evaluation](https://qiskit-community-summer-jam-new-england.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-boston/dashboard/bbe981b/submission/)"

 #### [Midwest Summer Jam](https://www.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-mid-west/submissions/#submissions)
 Michigan State University, University of Chicago, University of Michigan, and other Illinois & Michigan area schools.
-Winning team will be announced soon.
+The winning team is QuarantineQbits with the project "[Exploring Localization and Excited States with VQE](https://www.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-mid-west/dashboard/6870e6a/submission/)"

 #### [California Summer Jam](https://www.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-california/submissions/#submissions)
 Stanford, UC Irvine, and other California area schools.
-Winning team will be announced soon.
+The winning team is R-Lab Best Lab with the project "[Quid Pro Quo](https://www.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-california/dashboard/c446276/submission/)"

 -----